 Crystal's Question: My husband and I divorced in Maryland.
 He stopped child support payments when our daughter turned 18 because that is Maryland law.
 I live in NY now, and NY state law states he has to pay child support until my daughter is 21 as long as she is in school, which she is.
 I was told that I would be able to "re-file" in NY and then it will be granted.
 Is this true?

-Updated Answer: In 2001, the UNIFORM INTERSTATE FAMILY SUPPORT ACT Section 611 was amended make it clear that the duration of the child support obligation should be fixed by the order of the originating state.
+Updated Answer: In 2001, the UNIFORM INTERSTATE FAMILY SUPPORT ACT (UIFSA) Section 611 was amended to make it clear that the duration of the child support obligation should be fixed by the initial controlling support order of the originating state.
+It also states that a registering tribunal can't establish a new support order after a child has reached the age specified under the duration of support laws of the state which issued the original order.
+Given this information, you won't be able to re-file if the original order states that child support ended at 18.

 CC's Question: My ex is trying to serve me with a petition to modify our child support order because I am moving out of state.
 The day I was moving, he sent an officer to my mother's home and waited to see if I was home.
 She told the officer I no longer lived there and the officer gave the papers to my mother and said if I do not go to court, I will go to jail.
 I have yet to be served personally.
 What can I do concerning this matter?